-The manager's signature must be affixed to the manager's agreement form, and turned into the tournament director or SSWC official before the start of the team's first game.
+The manager's signature must be affixed to the team waiver form, and turned into the tournament director or SSWC official before the start of the team's first game.
 No team will be allowed to take the field unless his signature is on the manager's agreement and the agreement is in the hands of the tournament director.
-A team may be disqualified if the manager has not signed the manager's agreement form.
+A team may be disqualified if the manager has not signed the team waiver form.